 Applied Physics Laboratory UW: Christopher Bassett (Co-I), Harlin Wood/Paul Gibbs, Jesse Dosher

-Preliminary Requirements Document
+Appendix A – Preliminary system description and requirements document

 Introduction

 This document describes the fundamental requirements for a battery pack to be integrated with the wave energy and tidal turbine devices to be developed by the Monterey Bay Aquarium Research Institute and the University of Washington.
 Both devices are designed to generate power for use by oceanographic instrumentation.
 The wave and tidal energy converters have unique performance characteristics related to the average and instantaneous power generation and required system controls.